-Vertical gardens are a fantastic option for gardeners who lack enough garden-bed space.
-By growing “up!” gardeners are able to maximize the vertical space that they have to grow whatever they would like!
-Perfect for indoors or out, a vertical garden is just the solution for any gardener looking to maximize a small amount of space with beautiful indoor plants.
+Vertical gardens are a fantastic option for gardeners.
+By growing “up!” gardeners are able to maximize the vertical space!
+Perfect for indoors or out, a vertical garden is just the solution for those with limited space.
 Learn the vertical gardening basics below:

 Placement Is Important